-First, ask your doctor what might be causing your back pain and how to treat it.
+First, ask your doctor what might be the cause and how to treat it.
 She may recommend physical therapy or occupational therapy.

 Next, add in these eight everyday habits: